 Outstanding general obligation debt for highway purposes was \$763.5 million on June 30, 2024, a decrease of \$74.3 million from June 30, 2023.
-Highway outstanding general obligation debt grew over the 10-year and decreased over the 5-year period ending June 30, 2024, at the annual average rates of 0.4 percent and -6.2 percent, respectively.
+Highway outstanding general obligation debt grew over the 10year and decreased over the 5-year period ending June 30, 2024, at the annual average rates of 0.4 percent and -6.2 percent, respectively.
 A previous decline in outstanding highway debt was due to the policy that began in 1980 of funding highway capital projects with current revenues, except for very limited exceptions.
 However, beginning with fiscal year 2009, the Commonwealth initiated a multi-year plan to issue an average of \$200 million in general obligation bonds annually to accelerate the rehabilitation of a portion of the Commonwealth's 6,000 structurally deficient bridges.
 Funding to support such debt issuance was initially provided from an existing restricted account rather than from general revenues of the Motor License Fund or the General Fund.
-During the 2010 fiscal year, the Commonwealth issued \$200 million in general obligation bonds are program.
-During fiscal years 2011, 2012, 2013 and 2014 the Commonwealth issued \$130 million, \$120 million, \$85 million and \$40 million, respectively, in general obligation program.
+During the 2010 fiscal year, the Commonwealth issued \$200 million in general obligation bonds to jumpstart its bridge rehabilitation program.
+During fiscal years 2011, 2012, 2013 and 2014 the Commonwealth issued \$130 million, \$120 million, \$85 million and \$40 million, respectively, in general obligation debt for the bridge rehabilitation program.